LRvdLinden/UptimeRobot-HA-Card/README.md

 - change the `alias:` `ok:` `ko:` name into `online`, `offline`, `up` or `down`
 - copy the above string if you need more cards for more `binary_sensor`

+## Configuration ⚙️
+---
+Uptime card is highly customizable.
+See Github [Uptime Card](https://github.com/dylandoamaral/uptime-card) for all the options

 ## Result
 ---